-Being based in the Derwent Valley near Matlock, we are located perfectly to access and facilitate the best canoeing and kayaking water sport activities in the Derbyshire Peak District.
+Being based in the Derwent Valley near Matlock, we are located perfectly to access and facilitate the best canoeing, raft building and kayaking water sport activities in the Derbyshire Peak District.

 Introductory sessions for canoeing and kayaking usually take place on placid sheltered water but more exciting opportunities to paddle on expanses of open water or along the River Derwent are equally convenient from our operating base.

 Join us for a canoeing journey on the river Derwent or for a high jinx raft building session at the spectacular setting at Carsington Water.

 Input on our Canoe and Kayak sessions may depend on location, age, ability, time available and weather conditions.
 Leadership style is mostly action centred and will include some technical demonstrations and the use of appropriate coaching methods.